 John Griffith, Senior Software Engineer at SolidFire, helped to create the Cinder project in OpenStack.
-His primary responsibility at SolidFire is technical contributor to OpenStack, and he currently aslo serves as elected Project Lead for Cinder and holds an elected seat on the OpenStack Technical Committee.
+His primary responsibility at SolidFire is technical contributor to OpenStack.
+He served as Technical Lead for the Block Storage Project since it's beginning through the Juno release, and also holds an elected seat on the OpenStack Technical Committee.

 John has over fifteen years of engineering experience in both hardware and software engineering.
 He’s been an active user and contributor to open source for close to a decade, and has been focused on OpenStack since January of 2011.